Coach K back, No. 8 Duke rolls inside to beat NC State

 N.C.
 State: Bates’ injury significantly altered the Wolfpack’s formula for success by taking away a strong rebounder and relentless shot-blocker.
 Games like this, facing a team with size and the willingness to feed the ball inside, exploit that weakness.
 It didn’t help, too, that, 6-9 freshman Ernest Ross was out for this one with an ankle injury.

+”I thought our guys fought, and we played hard,” Keatts said. ”But I didn’t think we did everything the right way.
+I didn’t think we were in great helpside (position).
+I didn’t think we did enough to deny the ball inside.”

 Duke: Banchero and surging fellow freshman A.J.
 Griffin have commanded the most attention of late for the Blue Devils, but Williams came through with a reminder of the impact he can have when Duke needs to work the paint.
-He showed that upside earlier this year in a win against Gonzaga (17 points, six blocks) then surpassed both totals with a new season-high scoring output and a new career-high in blocked shots.
+He showed that upside earlier this year in a win against Gonzaga (17 points, six blocks) then surpassed both totals with a new season-high points total and career-high in blocks.

 UP NEXT